core-wg/uri-path-abbrev/draft-amsuess-core-shopinc.md

 The expanded path (or paths) are expected to be well-known paths at the time of writing, but it is up to the reviewers to exceptionally also admit paths that are not well-known.

+If the registration foresees updates, those should always just allow previously unacceptable values into new path segments, and not alter the semantics of previously valid expansions.

 ### Initial values